lastmjs/zwitterion/README.md

 # Zwitterion

-Super simple development server with built-in support for TypeScript files that gets rid of the complicated build process.
+Super simple development server with built-in support for TypeScript files.
+Get rid of the complicated build process!
 Just grab your TypeScript files like so:

 ```
 <script src="components/app/app.ts"></script>